mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Set the title of the map in the title widget.
 As the user changes the dates and days back,
    this title will dynamically change.
 The user can edit this one last time before they click on Ok.
 #.
+Same as above.
+#.
 Calculate the beginning date from the ending date and the days back.
-The final form
-   is ['date-int','month-int'] like ['25','12'].
 #.
+Convert the datetime into a list of strings ['date-int','month-int'] like ['25','12'].
+#.
 Set the title of the map file to something like 'accum1225-12272018'.
 Again, this will
    be dynamically updated and can be overridden.
 #.
+Same as above.
+#.
 Blank lines improve code readability.
 #.
 This method will execute the correct the map generation code.
 #.
 This is the method documentation string.
 #.
 Get the selected notebook tab page, either 0 for the routine page or 1 for the accumulation
    page.
-#.
-This code might fail so we place it in a try...except block.
 #.
 Create an instance of a Mapper object.
 However, we have a chicken/egg type problem.
 Mapper
    must know about the Gui instance in order to send messages to the user.
 That is why the Mapper instance must be created after the Gui instance.
 However, the Gui instance must